I spent my life as a teacher, but I might have

 Highway 67, or in the annals of German Idealism.
 Those were my

-is teaching, but of course any understanding has to start with one's
+is teaching, but our understanding of anything has to start with our

 claimed to be able to read documents from a remote culture.
-But across a great remove of time
+How

 Highway 67 runs southwest out of Saint Louis,